Large filters of quasiorder lattices can be generated by few elements: More about the dedication

 \section{More about the dedication}

-The reader may wonder what happens if we drop the assumption "$|P|$ is an accessible cardinal" from Theorem \ref{thmmain}.
-Because of this natural question, this is the right place to make some comments on the dedication included in the paper.
+The reader may wonder what happens if we drop the assumption ``$|P|$ is an accessible cardinal'' from Theorem \ref{thmmain}.
+Because of this natural question, this is the right place to make some comments on the dedication the paper begins with.

 \begin{remark} There are several sources, including { {\url{https://en.wikipedia.org/wiki/Vilmos_Totik}}} and { {\url{https://mta.hu/koztestuleti_tagok?PersonId=19540}}} where one can read about Professor Vilmos Totik.
 As a witness, here I add three stories; the third story sheds some light on the question mentioned above.
 First, Vilmos was one of my roommates in Lor\'and E\"otv\"os Students' Hostel for (almost) three academic years from 1974 to 1977; his excellence was clear for all of us, fellow students, even that time.
 Second, he received the Researcher of the Year award from the University of Szeged in the field of physical sciences on November 9, 2019; this was the first occasion when this new award was delivered; see \href{https://u-szeged.hu/news-and-events/2019/honorary-titles-and}{ {https://u-szeged.hu/news-and-events/2019/honorary-titles-and}} .
-As this link shows, that day was splendid for us also for another reason: Doctor Honoris Causa title was awarded to Professor Ralph McKenzie\footnote{ Professor Ralph McKenzie needs no introduction to the targeted readership.}.
-I still remember the dinner we organized for that evening, where the two celebrated professors of quite different fields of mathematics discussed, among other things, their fishing experiences.
-Third, when (around 1999) I mentioned the basic idea of my proofs\footnote{ In spite of many changes in subsequent proofs, see Cz\'edli \cite{czgdaugthent}, Cz\'edli and Kulin \cite{czgkulin}, and Cz\'edli and Oluoch \cite{czgoluoch}, the basic idea of dealing with sets of large cardinalities is, unfortunately, still the same.} in \cite{CzGEq4} and \cite{czgeek}, it took Professor Totik less than a minute to come out with a proof showing that my method cannot work for all infinite cardinals.
-(Later, when I forgot his proof, I could not find it again and I needed a professor of set theory to find the proof again.)
-To conclude the stories, I wish Professor Vilmos Totik further successes and all the best. \end{remark}
+As this link shows, that day was splendid for us also for another reason: Doctor Honoris Causa title was awarded to Professor Ralph McKenzie, who hardly needs any introduction to the targeted readership.
+I still remember the dinner we organized for the evening of that splendid day, where the two celebrated professors of quite different fields of mathematics discussed, among other things, their fishing experiences.
+Third, when (around 1999) I mentioned the basic idea of my proofs in \cite{CzGEq4} and \cite{czgeek} to Professor Totik, it took him less than a minute to begin (and few minutes to complete) a proof showing that my method cannot work for all infinite cardinals.
+Later, when I forgot his proof, I could not find it again and I needed a professor of set theory to find the proof again.
+(In spite of many changes in subsequent proofs, see Cz\'edli \cite{czgdaugthent}, Cz\'edli and Kulin \cite{czgkulin}, and Cz\'edli and Oluoch \cite{czgoluoch}, the basic idea of dealing with sets of large cardinalities is, unfortunately, still the same and we seem to be far from strongly inaccessible cardinals.)